 We’d sound a broken record telling you that SaaS costs are rising and you need to address them.
 But, we’re going to say it anyway.

 SaaS costs are on the rise, and it’s only going to continue growing as a line item in your company’s budget.
-In fact, Gartner predicts that tech budgets will grow by 3% this year compared to 2021.
+In fact, Gartner predicts that Worldwide IT spending is projected to increase of 5.5% from 2022.
 That totals $4.6 trillion!
 In addition, the analyst firm expects SaaS costs to increase 15-20% annually.

 To dig into this further, we interviewed Chris Ortega, the CEO at Fresh FP&A and Fractional CFO.
 In this Q&A, we cover:

 - Why it’s important for CFOs to pay attention to SaaS costs

 - Common pitfalls, opportunities, and challenges around SaaS spend

 - Where CFOs can make an immediate impact